Exclude Rules

 /home/jim/def

-g glob Rule
+g glob Rules

-The g rule type is the most commonly used and allows wildcards in the pattern, making it possible to exclude a file for all users, exclude all temporary files, all picture files, etc. There are 3 wildcards in glob rules:
+The g rule type is the most commonly used and allows wildcards in the pattern, making it possible to exclude a file for all users, exclude all temporary files, all picture files, etc. There are several wildcards in glob rules:

-• ? means any character
+• ? matches any single character

-• /**/ means zero or more directories
+• /**/ matches zero or more directories

-• [a-zA-J] means one character a-z or A-J
+• [a-zA-J] matches one character a-z or A-J

 As with x rules, glob patterns without slashes match anywhere, for example: